jundalisay/spblist/content/en/research/paracelsus/nymphs/tractatus-3.md

 When these beings are not possessed by the devil they are human and seek union as has been mentioned.
 But they keep the way of spirits, in that they disappear.
 One who has a nymph for a wife, should not let her get close to any water, or at least should not offend her while they are on water.

-And one who has a mountain manikin with him, should not offend him, particularly not at places where they get lost.
+One who has a mountain manikin with him, should not offend him, particularly not at places where they get lost.
 But they are so much obliged to man and so closely bound to him, that they cannot get away from him, unless there is a reason for it, and this happens at the place from which they come.

 If one has a wife, she does not get away from him, unless she is provoked while they are on water.
 Otherwise she will not disappear and can be held.
 The mountain manikins also must keep their pledges, when they are in service and have been pledged.
 But obligations to them must be kept also, in all that is due to them.
 If duties are kept as should be, they are honest, constant, and intent on their work.

 They are particularly loyal to man and much inclined to spending money.